Uranium from Rare Earths Deposits

 Round Top, Texas

-Texas Rare Earth Resources Corp has signed an agreement with Areva to take up to 116 tU per year by-product uranium from its Round Top heavy rare earth project in Hudspeth County, Texas.
-About 37,000 tU is identified in all classes of REE resources.
+Texas Rare Earth Resources Corp earlier signed an agreement with Areva to take up to 116 tU per year by-product uranium from its Round Top heavy rare earth project in Hudspeth County, Texas.
+The 2013 preliminary economic assessment includes no uranium product and only a recommendation to perform a preliminary review of uranium potential, though 37,000 tU is identified in all classes of REE resources in rhyolite (with 70% being heavy REE).
+A 2015 agreement establishes a joint venture with K-Technologies Inc to develop processing technology for REE.

 Nolans Bore, Northern Territory, Australia

 This is a deposit of light REE with 7500 tonnes uranium content at 0.016% U with 1.2 Mt REO grading 2.6%, about 135 kilometres north of Alice Springs, NT.
-It also contains 5 Mt of 12.9% P2O5 and 0.27% thorium (June 2012).
-Arafura Resources intends to develop it as a REE mine and plans to rail its concentrate at Whyalla, South Australia where it will be processed to produce 20,000 t/yr REO, 130 t/Uyr, plus phosphoric acid and gypsum co-products.
-The combined neodymium/praseodymium (NdPr) content of the ore means that NdPr oxide will generate 77% of projected revenue, though these are both light REE.
-The thorium will be separated as an iron-thorium precipitate and transported back to the Nolans Bore mine site in NT for long-term storage as a possible future energy source.
+It also contains 5 Mt of 12.9% P2O5 and 0.27% thorium (Dec 2014).
+Arafura Resources intended to develop it as a REE mine and plans to rail its concentrate at Whyalla, South Australia where it would be processed to produce 20,000 t/yr REO, 130 t/Uyr, plus phosphoric acid and gypsum co-products.
+The combined neodymium/praseodymium (NdPr) content of the ore means that NdPr oxide wolud generate 77% of projected revenue, though these are both light REE.
+The thorium would be separated as an iron-thorium precipitate and transported back to the Nolans Bore mine site in NT for long-term storage as a possible future energy source.
+A feasibility study is proceeding.

 Dubbo Zirconia Project, New South Wales, Australia